emmanix2002 / notifier

 $collection = new RecipientCollection(['email@domain.com', ...], EmailRecipient::class);

-- it returns an instance of the second argument which is a class that implementsRecipientInterface
+when looping through (or when accessing an index -$collection[0]- it returns an instance of the second argument which is a class that implementsRecipientInterface).

-element of the array as the first argument of the class recipient constructor. -
+It does so by passing eachstringelement of the array as the first argument of the class recipient constructor. -

 An array of

-instances.
-You can see this from theexamples/email-notify.php
+RecipientInterfaceinstances.
+You can see this from theexamples/email-notify.phpexample file.

-instances, you still need to pass the second parameter.
+Even though it's an array ofRecipientInterfaceinstances, you still need to pass the second parameter.

 An array with a form representing the constructor form of the desired

-implementation.
-Take a look at theexamples/email-notify-using-address-array.php
+RecipientInterfaceimplementation.
+Take a look at theexamples/email-notify-using-address-array.phpexample.

 This form is the most flexible because it allows you to keep your code simple and clean, without having to create too many objects until you really need to.

-method of the instance.
+It splits the array and passes the indexes as the arguments to the__construct()method of the instance.
 For instance, it passes index 0 as the first parameter, index 1 as the second parameter, and so forth.

-directory highlight these 2 forms.
+Each of the files inside the examples directory highlight these 2 forms.
 So, feel free to create your own

-RecipientInterface
+RecipientInterface implementations.

 Handlers

-(see Introduction).
+Handlers are instances of HandlerInterface (see Introduction).
 When you create a channel, you

-either pass the handlers in the constructor, or you add them one at a time on the created Channel
+either pass the handlers in the constructor, or you add them one at a time on the created Channel.

 Handlers are the actual mechanism that send out the notifications; without handlers, a channel basically does nothing.